scarplus/signals/README.md

 #disclaimer 2: None of below links are to any private server. it is either google cloud, google drive or mongodb atlas.
 So links are not spams as of writing but depends on these providers.

-Signals is and are generated based on algorithms for paper trading None of these are intended to be correct.
+Signals are generated based on algorithms for paper trading None of these are intended to be correct.
 It is just a fun project.

 This project utilizes various trading algorithms to generate Python-based output for each algorithm, indicating which ticker to hold at the time of execution for each algorithm.
 These algorithms are referred to as "symphony" and the outputs are referred to as "tickers" or "signals."